Eliza Doolittle

 Audrey Hepburn as Eliza Doolittle on the set of 1964 film adaptation.

 Eliza Doolittle is a fictional character and the protagonist in George Bernard Shaw's play Pygmalion (1913) and its 1956 musical adaptation, My Fair Lady.

-Eliza (from Lisson Grove, London) is a Cockney flower seller, who comes to Professor Henry Higgins asking for elocution lessons, after a chance encounter at Covent Garden.
-Higgins goes along with it for the purposes of a wager: That he can turn her into the toast of elite London society.
-Her Cockney dialect includes words that are common among working class Londoners, such as ain't; "I ain't done nothing wrong by speaking to the gentleman" said Doolittle.
+Eliza (from Lisson Grove, London) is a Cockney flowerseller who comes to Professor Henry Higgins, asking for elocution lessons after a chance encounter at Covent Garden.
+Higgins goes along with it for the purposes of a wager: that he can turn her into the toast of elite London society.
+Her Cockney dialect includes words that are common among working class Londoners, such as ain't: "I ain't done nothing wrong by speaking to the gentleman".

 Doolittle receives voice coaching and learns the rules of etiquette.
-The outcome of these attentions varies between the original play and the various adaptations (see Pygmalion).
+The outcome of these attentions varies between the original play and its various adaptations (see Pygmalion).